nalinaksh/Retrieval-Augmented-Generation/README.md

 # Retrieval Augmented Generation
-To ask questions on documents with the help of OpenAI chat API and HuggingFace Embeddings, vectorstore and Langchain
+Created a RAG based chat application with memory (for follow up questions) for a custom document using OpenAI chat completion API, HuggingFace Embeddings, ChromaDB vectorstore and Langchain.